aryang117/colorApp/README.md

  ### Solid Color
  This lets you create Solid Colors.
- As of right now, it uses nested ValueListenableBuilders to create, update and display the RGB (Red, Green and Blue) values of the color. (though I aim to replace a nested ValueListenableBuilders with the BLoC pattern soon).
+ It use ValueListenableBuilder to create, update and display the RGB (Red, Green and Blue) values of the color.

  ### Gradient
  This lets you create Gradient Colors.
  The Gradient consists of 4 colors (cannot be changed).
-The 4 colors are saved in a 2D List and the changed are tracked by the Provider pattern (implement as per BLoC architecture).
+The 4 colors are saved in a 2D List and the changed are tracked by the Provider pattern (implemented as per BLoC architecture).

  ### Settings
  This lets you change / set preferences (or choice) for theme (dark / light) and / or Font to be used throught the app.
  The preferences are saved / loaded using the SharedPreferences package and the values are loaded when the app is initially opened (and for the settings page, when the settings module is initialized).

- ## Status
- As of right now, the project stands complete.
-However, I do wish to change the mechanism by which the colors are changed.

 ## What did I Learn?
  Whilst working on this project, I have learned quite a few amazing things (on all levels and frontiers (like git, coding, design)).
 But some of the most notable topics that I came across (in Flutter) are as follows -
  - ValueListenableBuilder
  - Provider